Our Angus Genetics

 The scientific approach to breeding quality Angus beef…

-Angus 2 Year Bull Sale - June 17 at 1pm
+Angus 2 Year Bull Sale - COMPLETED

-Angus Yearling Bull Sale - October
+Angus Yearling Bull Sale - Thursday 3rd October at 1pm

 Auctions held on farm at Kakahu and online with BIDR